 - I want you to imagine I give you enough pizza dough to make a decent six-inch pizza.
-[Use your average total sleep time (TST) instead of six here.] - Now, imagine I ask you to spread that dough over a ten-inch pizza pan.
-[Use your average time in bed (TIB) instead of ten here.] - What do you think that pizza would look like?
-It is going to be thin in spots, thick in others, and have some holes in it.
+[Use the patient's average total sleep time (TST) instead of six here.] - Now, imagine I ask you to spread that dough over a ten-inch pizza pan.
+[Use the patient's average time in bed (TIB) instead of ten here.] - What do you think that pizza would look like? [allow patient time to answer, then prompt with:] It is going to be thin in spots, thick in others, and have some holes in it.
 It is not a good-quality pizza.
 This sounds a lot like your sleep, doesn't it? - Like pizza dough, to get you back on track, we need to slowly roll up your sleep into one solid piece and make sure we're putting it in the right size pizza pan.
 We're going to do this by gradually reducing the amount of time you spend in bed over the next few weeks.